bnoordhuis/node-profiler/README.md

     profiler.pause();

 This results in a v8.log being written to the current directory that you can process with the bundled `nprof` tool.
+Run `sh tools/build-nprof` to build it.

 ## Advanced usage